BJP Blames CPI(M) for Kannur Bomb Blast Tragedy | Politics

 - India

-The BJP has launched a scathing attack on the ruling CPI(M) in Kerala following a bomb explosion that tragically claimed the life of an 86-year-old man in the politically volatile Kannur district.
-Party state chief K Surendran raised suspicions that the Marxist party's leadership might be attempting to intentionally disrupt the region's peace.
+The BJP on Wednesday criticized the ruling CPI(M) in Kerala over a bomb explosion that killed an 86-year-old man in Kannur district, raising suspicions of deliberate attempts to destabilize the region.

-According to police, the elderly man, identified as Velayudhan, discovered the explosive device on an uninhabited property near Thalassery.
-He reportedly picked up the object to inspect it, leading to the fatal explosion.
-Velayudhan later succumbed to his injuries at Thalassery Cooperative Hospital.
+According to police, Velayudhan died while attempting to open a bomb he found on an abandoned property near Thalassery where he had gone to collect coconuts.

-Surendran alleged that the CPI(M) leadership was aware of numerous anti-social activities in the area, suggesting that the explosion might be part of a larger conspiracy amid the party's internal conflicts and poor showing in the recent Lok Sabha polls.
-He called for a comprehensive investigation into the incident.
+BJP state chief K Surendran alleged that the CPI(M) was triggering tension to divert attention from its recent setback in the Lok Sabha polls and called for a thorough investigation into the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)